tadadosii/ImageStorage/README.md

 # Image Storage

-A great way I found to add big images and animated gifs to my other repos readme files.
+The best way I found to quickly add big images and animated gifs to my other repos readme files.